 All you need to do is keep practising and make it work for you.

-If you apply a horizontal and vertical grid to your baseline gridded document, it may not be inline with your baseline.
+If you apply horizontal guides to your document, it may not be inline with your baseline grid.

 Look at the example below.